 - Jabra Elite Active 75t: Durability is the name of the game with these IP57-rated earbuds.
 Not only do they operate via Bluetooth 5.0, they also support multipoint connectivity.
 This means you can connect them to two devices at a time.
 Other features include quick charging, excellent mic quality, and automatic ear detection.
 If you’re willing to sacrifice some durability for a few bucks, the Jabra Elite 75t is also a great option.

-- Samsung Galaxy Buds Plus: Samsung’s Galaxy Buds lead the true wireless pack in battery life and have much-improved microphone quality over the first-gen model.
-If you want AAC support, a whimsical design, and wireless charging for less, get these.
+- Samsung Galaxy Buds 2: Samsung’s Galaxy Buds lead the true wireless pack in with a good battery life and good ANC.
+If you want AAC support, a whimsical design, and wireless charging for less, try it.
+Just be aware that you can’t access any software updates, unless you or a buddy has an Android device.

 - Sony WF-1000XM3: A great option for athletes and commuters alike.
-This well-designed pair of earbuds will isolate you from the world when you want it.
+This well-designed pair of earbuds will isolate you from the world when you want it but it can’t compete with the newer XM4.

 How we tested the best iPhone earbuds